 “I apologize,” Saitou replied dryly, “if I got a little too philosophical.”
 Much more bluntly he continued, “I believe I took advantage of him by cultivating a relationship under entirely false pretenses and using him for information.”

 Kenshin also noted, however, that Saitou, for all his cool bluntness, had still avoided the actual question Megumi had asked.
-He probably did believe some advantage had been taken, and had deliberately eschewed specifically saying so — Kenshin didn’t think it was merely wishful thinking on Sanosuke’s behalf that made him believe it — in order to spare the accused the pain of the admission.
+He probably did believe some advantage had been taken, and now had deliberately eschewed specifically saying so — Kenshin didn’t think it was mere wishfulness on Sanosuke’s behalf that made him believe it — in order to spare the accused the pain of the admission.
 Whether that would have hurt more or less than ‘entirely false pretenses,’ Kenshin wasn’t sure.

-Megumi seemed satisfied, at least for now, on the point of whether or not Saitou had been sexually assaulted, for she moved on to another part of his interaction with Sanosuke.
+Megumi seemed satisfied, at least for the short term, on the point of whether or not Saitou had been sexually assaulted, for she moved on to another part of his interaction with Sanosuke.
 “Is it true that Sanosuke was not responsible for the betrayal of your intentions to Makoto?”

 “Yes, it is true.
 That was a slip of my own.”